what are alkyds?

 Pan watercolors are in a dry cube placed in a pan.
-Pan watercolors are portable and they are the favored watercolor for painting outside in the field.
+They are portable and are the favored watercolor for painting outside in the field.

-- Can watercolor be painted on canvas?
+can watercolor be painted on canvas?

 watercolors.
 Make sure the label says it can be used for watercolor.

 Brush on a

 good amount of water to the entire face of the canvas to break the surface

 Let the water soak in before you start painting.
 This will prevent the paint from beading up or sliding around.

 After the paint is thoroughly dry spray the painting with a "Ad" protective UV spray.
 The painting may be framed with or without glass.

 Aquabord and Claybord are made by Ampersand.
 They apply

 ph neutral Kaolin clay to one side of Masonite panels.